 - Produce hormones that help control blood pressure, promote red blood cell production and help maintain bone health.

-Follow these healthy lifestyle tips to make their job just a little easier.
+Follow these healthy lifestyle tips to make the kidneys' job just a little easier.

 Be Smart with Supplements

 The U.S. Food and Drug Administration (FDA) does not regulate herbal supplements for dose, content or pureness.
 There are very few high quality studies proving effectiveness of even the more popular supplement ingredients.
 Therefore, it is always best to work with your care team to determine risk versus reward when considering herbal supplements.

 Common conditions affect kidney function.
 Work with a dietitian to make sure you are making the best choices for any underlying health concern.
 This is especially important if you have multiple health complications/concerns that have conflicting diet recommendations.

 Here are some recommendations specific to certain kidney concerns.

 If you are at high risk for calcium oxalate kidney stones, the most common type of stone, you may want to consider the following:

 - Include calcium.
 Because these stones are made of calcium it is often assumed that limiting calcium in the diet would limit formation; however, research has shown that a diet low in calcium actually increases risk.
 For most people eating 1,000 milligrams of calcium per day is recommended and should be spread out throughout the day.